-- 1) When you arrive inside the lobby, your child must take their temperature and get a "normal" reading. - 2) Using your phone or our desk kiosk, sign your child in and complete the daily health screening questions. - 3) A teacher will assist you at the gate.
-Staff is only allowed in the classroom to ensure safety.Parents/ guardians can speak to Directors for further information, arrangements, and requests.
+When you arrive inside the lobby, your child must take their temperature and get a "normal" reading.

+2) Using your phone or our desk kiosk, sign your child in and complete the daily health screening questions.

+3) A teacher will meet you at the gate and assist you OR if you are in the nursery, please walk your child to the classroom where a Teacher will assist at the gate.